Every photographer’s journey starts with one single smartphone when I was a 15-year-old boy I like to capture images with my smartphone.

-Combo: combination of these three – exposure triangle
+Combo: a combination of these three – exposure triangles

-So exposure triangle is the combination of ISO, Shutter-speed, and aperture,if you change any one of these then it’ll automatically change other two.
+So the exposure triangle is the combination of ISO, Shutter-speed, and aperture, if you change any one of these then it’ll automatically change other two.

 so you must be clear when you change any one of these while doing manual photography.

 or if you just make your ISO and shutter-speed to auto then there is no need to think about this exposure.